-At the end of the session, you'll list one or two actions for each area of MINT and IDEA so that you have concrete plans to take forward.
+At the end of the session, once you have been through all the cards, you'll list one or two actions for each MINT and IDEA building block, so that you have concrete plans to take forward.
 These will be assigned to an individual or group who will have overall responsibility.
 Actions should be realistic and achievable.